jef-n/dbmanager-oracle/README.md

 ## Installation

-The code needs [cx_Oracle](TODO) Python library to work.
+The code needs [cx_Oracle](http://cx-oracle.sourceforge.net/) Python library to work.
 For the moment it is not included in QGis binary installation, so you have to install it first.

-If you are running a GNU/Linux distribution and have installed QGis from the official repositories, you can try to apt-get install cx_oracle.
+If you are running a GNU/Linux distribution and have installed QGis from the official repositories, you'll have to install Oracle Client and SDK and then install cx_Oracle.
+[Read this](https://stackoverflow.com/a/9859027)...

-If you are running QGis on MS-Windows, you have to [download](TODO) the good version of cx_Oracle binaries (32 or 64 bits) and copy cx_Oracle.pyd file in C:\Program Files\QGis Chugiak/apps/Python2.7/DLL .
+If you are running QGis on MS-Windows, you have to [download](https://pypi.python.org/pypi/cx_Oracle/5.1.3) the good version of cx_Oracle binaries (32 or 64 bits) and extract and copy cx_Oracle.pyd file in C:\Program Files\QGis Chugiak/apps/Python2.7/DLL .

 Once cx_Oracle is correctly installed, you just have to copy the entire oracle directory in the db_plugins directory of the db_manager installation.
 (C:\Program Files\QGis Chugiak/apps/qgis/python/plugins/db_manager/db_plugins under MS-Windows).